 Internal MITs are also required by the Class VI rule in order to demonstrate that there are no significant leaks in the injection well construction materials.
 This is covered in the preceding section of this plan entitled "Continuous Recording of Operational Parameters [40 CFR 146.88(e)(1), 146.89(b) and 146.90(b)]."
+In addition to these continuously monitored parameters, the above-described external MITs, and as discussed in Section 6 - Pre-Operational Testing Program, a Standard Annulus Pressure Test (SAPT) will be conducted prior to commencing operations and annually during operations.
+As described in EPA's guidance for standard annulus pressure tests, the annular space will be pressurized and pressure readings will be recorded for a minimum of one hour.
+Internal mechanical integrity will be confirmed if the pressure gain or loss does not exceed 3% of the initial test pressure.

 All monitoring wells under this permit will be designed and constructed to maintain mechanical integrity.
-Once constructed, any monitoring wells that reach the confining zone (Capay Shale) will undergo a baseline external MIT and additional external MIT at least every 5 years thereafter until the monitoring wells are plugged.
+Once constructed, in-zone monitoring wells (designated GMW-Z) will undergo a baseline external MIT and additional external MIT at least every 5 years thereafter until the monitoring wells are plugged.